An Inspector Calls: Key Quotes and Their Significance

 Q: What is the significance of Inspector Goole's ambiguous identity?

 A: The Inspector's true identity remains uncertain throughout the play.
-He could be a real social investigator, a figment of the Birlings’ collective guilt, or a supernatural force.
+Think about it: he could be a real social investigator, a figment of the Birlings’ collective guilt, or a supernatural force.
 This ambiguity allows the play to operate on multiple levels, encouraging the audience to consider the potential consequences of their actions, regardless of their belief in a singular, deterministic interpretation.

 Q: How does the play challenge the social hierarchy of Edwardian England?